Top IELTS Tips and Tricks For Best IELTS Scores 2024

 Structure of IELTS Modules

-The IELTS exam has four parts: Listening, Reading, Writing, and Speaking.
-There are two types of IELTS exams: Academic and General Training.
+The IELTS exam has four key parts: Listening, Reading, Writing, and Speaking.
+Depending on your needs, you can choose between two versions: Academic or General Training.

 Four sections of this IELTS exam are –